 Are you looking for a sewing machine packed with features that simplify your projects?
-This is why computerized sewing machines have become very popular over the last decade.
-They are easy to use, affordable and packed with features.
-This is why they have changed sewing forever.
+Then you have come to the right place.
+Computerized sewing machines are easy to use and packed with features.
+They also come at many price-points so they don’t have to cost you a fortune.
+These machines have changed sewing forever.

-Unlike a manual machine, these sewing machines contain small computers that control many motors that move the needle so that you can get more advanced stitching patterns; all with the push of a button.
+Unlike a manual machine, computerized machines contain small computers that control many motors that move the needle so that you can get more advanced stitching patterns.
+You can do this with the simple push of a button.

 The computer also stores dozens or sometimes hundreds of stitching or embroidery patterns and many machines also have the ability to download other stitches and sewing patterns from the internet.